Botox Philadelphia, PA

 Botox Vs. Dermal Fillers

-Botox is not a dermal filler: it is a muscle relaxer (neuromodulator).
+Botox is not a dermal filler but a muscle relaxer (neuromodulator).
 Botox works by reducing muscles from contracting.
 When injected into a muscle that is creating a person’s crow’s feet, for instance, Botox blocks the nerve messages from the brain to the muscle, so the muscle has a reduced signal to contract.
 This keeps it relaxed and the crow’s feet that form with the muscle contraction go away or are dramatically minimized in appearance.
 This type of wrinkle is called a dynamic wrinkle.
 Dynamic wrinkles occur on the upper third of the face.

 Dermal fillers, as their name implies, are injected beneath a wrinkle, crease, or area of volume loss and they help to plump or “fill” those areas.
 This elevates the skin back up and reduces the wrinkle or crease.
 Dermal fillers work on a different type of wrinkle, known as static wrinkles.
 These wrinkles are caused by sun damage, declining collagen production, personal habits such as smoking, and simple aging.
 The most popular dermal fillers, Juvederm and Restylane, are made from hyaluronic acid.
 Hyaluronic acid is a naturally occurring substance in the body that is responsible for hydrating and plumping the skin.

 Are Botox Injections Painful?